Omen IV: The Awakening: Critical response

 Lee Bacchus of The Province likened the film to "more camp than [a] classic horror tale," noting that the film "never takes itself too seriously."
-The Sydney Morning Herald noted that the film "obliterates any lingering traces of glamour left by its three successful sequels.
+The Sydney Morning Herald noted that the film "obliterates any lingering traces of glamour left by its three successful prequels.
 It's hard to believe that anyone could reduce the usually reliable entertainment factors of demons among us and world apocalypse to snooze level but this does it."
 The Guardian's Derek Malcolm likened the film to a "cheapjack semi-remake of the original."

 Home media

-The film was released for the first time on DVD on September 4, 2001 through 20th Century Fox Home Entertainment as part of a four-film DVD collection featuring the previous two sequels and the 1976 original film.
+The film was released for the first time on LaserDisc in 1992 and 1993 with three versions: Japan PILF-1437 1992, U.S.A 1919-80 1992, and in Hong Kong 1919FF827L 1993.
+It was also released on DVD on September 4, 2001 through 20th Century Fox Home Entertainment as part of a four-film DVD collection featuring the previous two sequels and the 1976 original film.
 The film had its first Blu-ray release through Scream Factory on October 15, 2019 as part of a "Deluxe Edition" box set featuring the original film, its three sequels, and the 2006 remake.